Black-Milk/intellectual-musings/README.md

 # intellectual-musings
-A place to play and test new ideas
+A place to test and implement new ideas, motivated by personal and professional experience.